grabercn/GeminiAndMediaDiscordBot/README.md

-# Bard Discord Bot
+# Gemini Discord Bot

-Bard Discord Bot is a Python-based Discord bot that can respond to messages using AI.
+Gemini Discord Bot is a Python-based Discord bot that can respond to messages using AI.
 It can play music from local files, download music from YouTube, and perform various other functions.

 ## Prerequisites